dotnet/linker/docs/error-codes.md

 - There was an error processing a resource linker descriptor, embedded resource linker descriptor or external substitution XML (`ILLink.Substitutions.xml`).
 The most likely reason for this is that the descriptor file has syntactical errors.

-#### `IL1004`: Failed to process description file 'XML document location': 'XmlException'

-- There was an error processing an XML descriptor.
-The most likely reason for this is that the descriptor file has syntactical errors.

 #### `IL1005`: Error processing method 'method' in assembly 'assembly'

 - There was an error processing method 'method'.
 An exception with more details is printed.